rust-lang/rust/src/doc/guide-tasks.md

 communication between a single sender and a single receiver, but multiple senders cannot use a single `Sender` value, and multiple receivers cannot use a single `Receiver` value.
-What if our example needed to compute multiple results across a number of tasks?
+What if our example needed to compute multiple results across a number of threads?
 The following program is ill-typed:

 ```{rust,ignore}
 # fn some_expensive_computation() -> int { 42 }